+TRS ERS/PSERS Long-term

+Target Target expected real

-Asset class TRS Target allocation ERS/PSERS Target allocation Long-term expected real rate of return
+Asset Class allocation allocation rate of return

-Fixed income 30.00% 30.00% (0.10)%
+Fixed Income 30.00% 30.00% (0.10)%

 Domestic large stocks 51.00% 46.20% 8.90%

 Domestic small stocks 1.50% 1.30% 13.20%

 International developed market stocks 12.40% 12.40% 8.90%

 International emerging market stocks 5.10% 5.10% 10.90%

-Alternative 5.00% 12.00%
+Alternative - 5.00% 12.00%

 Total 100.00% 100.00%

-^{} Rates shown are net of assumed rate of inflation.
+^{} Rates shown are net of the 2.75% assumed rate of inflation with the exception of TRS, which assumed a rate of 2.50% rate of inflation.

 Discount Rate: The discount rate used to measure the total TRS pension liability was 7.25%.
 The discount rate used to measure the total ERS and PSERS pension liability was 7.30%.
 The projection of cash flows used to determine the discount rate assumed that plan member contributions will be made at the current contribution rate and that employer and nonemployer contributions will be made at rates equal to the difference between actuarially determined contribution rates and the member rate.
-Based on those assumptions, the TRS, ERS and PSERS pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
+Based on those assumptions, the TRS, ERS and PSERS pension plans' fiduciary net position were projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.